hapax/hapax.github.io/assets/simple-physics.md

 vectors, and electricity problems by drawing circuits.
 These methods are suitable and well-adapted, but this is precisely what makes them low leverage: they are tied to specific applications.
-It might surprise you to learn that we can [add vectors](https://en.wikipedia.org/wiki/Phasor) to describe the flow of electricity and
+It might surprise you to learn, however, that we can [add vectors](https://en.wikipedia.org/wiki/Phasor) to describe the flow of electricity and
 [draw circuits](https://en.wikipedia.org/wiki/Mechanical%E2%80%93electrical_analogies)
 to solve mechanics problems!